 Guide for Beneficiaries

-Someone who cared about you used DeadSwitch to make sure you’d have access to their important information.
-This guide walks you through what happens next.
+If you’re reading this, someone who cared about you used DeadSwitch to make sure you’d have access to their important information.
+This guide walks you through everything you need to know.

 - The name of the person who designated you